 However, homework has been proven quite beneficial to student performance.
 For this to happen, experts recommend that these assignments should strictly be personalized to individual student needs.
 To make your homework effective, consider these key factors.

 Also known as “busy work” this type of homework assumes a “one size fits all” approach.
 In its structure, this kind of homework does not take into account that students vary in different capacities such as concentration levels and maturity.
 It just assumes that they are all the same and therefore has little to no impact on student achievements.
 On the downside, this kind of assignment stresses students.
 To avoid this, it would be best to replace it with a well-structured and personalized approach that involves parents and enhances the overall learning experience.

 As the name suggests, parents suggest topics that can be discussed with their children while at home.
 In this approach, the learning experience is wrapped up with other activities and students might not realize that they are learning.
 For instance, they get to learn how to solve an arithmetic problem by computing a grocery budget for their household.
 This approach is recommended for students whose native language isn’t English.
-It further encourages parents to notify tutors specific areas where they have identified their children struggling with for more refined help.
+It further encourages parents to notify tutors of specific areas where they have identified their children struggling with for more refined accounting assignment help.

 Different education systems